mzmine/vector_db/README.md

 # vector_db
 # Introduction
 The goal of this repository is to create a vector database joining the functionality of different vector comparison programs such as matchms, Ms2DeepScore, faiss or milvus in order to provide the variability needed to obtain the optimal search results of the query vectors.
-This is oriented to the search of the nearest neighbour of molecules in the field of proteomics.
+This is oriented to the search of the nearest neighbour of molecules in the field of metabolomics.
 # Structure
 The code is divided in 4 main processes:
 -  IO